movementlabsxyz/movement-hack-temp/src/ch05-03-method-syntax.md

 All functions defined within an `impl` block are called *associated functions* because they’re associated with the type named after the `impl`.
-We can define associated functions that don’t have `self` as their first parameter (and thus are not methods) because they don’t need an instance of the type to work with.
+We can define associated functions as functions that don’t have `self` as their first parameter (and thus are not methods) because they don’t need an instance of the type to work with.
 We’ve already used one function like this: the `String::from` function that’s defined on the `String` type.